janhanz/BreedWinterStop/README.md

 The App may provide acceptable classification results even for data with a lower frequency of fixes around 30 to 60 minutes.

+Tracking data including multiple individuals is accepted for classification.

 ### Input type

 `move2::move2_loc` object in Movebank format